-Names: The genus name, Bidens, refers to the 2 "teeth" or the bristles on the cypsela, of the original species.
+Names: The genus name, Bidens, refers to the 2 "teeth" or the bristles on the cypsela, of the original type species for which the genus was named.
 It is from the Latin bis meaning 'two' and dens, meaning 'tooth, i.e. two-toothed.
 The species name, cernua is also Latin for 'nodding' or 'drooping'.
 The author name for the plant classification - 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Above: Flowers appear in small clusters arising from the leaf axils.
-Note the long green bracts behind the flower head composed of about eight yellow ray florets and central disc florets.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

-Below: Two rows of bracts form, the inner phyllaries are yellowish-green and thin; the outer bracts (known as 'calyculi') are green, much longer usually and reflex toward maturity.
+Below: Two rows of bracts form beneath the ray florets: the inner phyllaries are yellowish-green and thin , best seen in the second photo; the outer bracts (known as 'calyculi') are green, much longer usually and reflex as the flower reaches maturity.

 Below: The seeds of Nodding Bur Marigold are blackish-brown, somewhat flattened to angled, and have 2 to 4+ barbed awns which stick to clothing and animal fur.

-Notes: Eloise Butler had catalogued this plant in her plant index as present in the Garden area.
-It has been listed on every Garden census.
+Notes: Eloise Butler had catalogued Nodding Bur Marigold in her plant index as present in the Garden area.
+It has been listed on every Garden census beginning with Martha Crone's 1951 census.
 The plant is native to most of Minnesota except some counties in the south-central part of the state.
-Widely distributed across Canada and the U. S. absent only in Florida, Mississippi and South Carolina.
+Widely distributed across Canada and the U. S., it is absent only in Florida, Mississippi and South Carolina.

 There are eight species of Bidens found in Minnesota, all named with 'Beggar-ticks' as part of the common name.
 Four species are found in the Garden: B. cernua, Nodding Beggar-ticks (Bur Marigold); B. connata, Swamp Beggar-ticks; B. frondosa, Devil's Beggar-ticks; and B. tripartita, Three-lobe Beggar-ticks.